seanlobo/fb-msg-mining/README.md

 ## Installing dependencies

-First, ensure that you have a version of python3 installed.
+Ensure that you have a version of python3 installed.
 If you don't, navigate to [python's homepage](https://www.python.org/downloads/).
 Installing python from here should come with `pip`, python's package manager, but if you don't have `pip` installed, visit [this page](https://pip.pypa.io/en/stable/installing/) to install it.

 Then to install dependencies run:

     pip3 install -r requirements.txt

+---

 ## Step 1: